coder7475/model-training-with-modular-workflow/README.md

 ### Directory Structure

-To set up the folder structure run the `folder_structure_setup.sh`.
+I used this bash script to generate folder structure.
+If your creating new project to set up the folder structure run the `folder_structure_setup.sh`.
 Run:

 ```bash
 bash folder_structure_setup.sh